DiogoMCampos/Leaflet/ESOF-docs/Software Processes.md

 According to the core members of this project, they use a branch separate from the master branch to work on additional features and/or fix bugs.
 More specifically, they use a single branch per feature or bug.

 For each Pull Request provided, it is preferable to include some testing, if possible for validation purposes.
 It is also important that someone else reviews that request before merging with the master branch.

+Because the time spent by the contributors on the project is small, they don't use software development processes like Agile or XP.
+Leaflet has no release dates.
+The issues published are usually filtered because sometimes the reported issue isn't a bug but a user problem.

+##Group members
+* [Bruno Barros](https://github.com/BrunoBarros21) - up201405249@fe.up.pt
+* [Diogo Campos](https://github.com/DiogoMCampos) - up201405249@fe.up.pt
+* [Fábio Caramelo](https://github.com/Caramelo18) - up201405249@fe.up.pt
+* [William Fukunaga](https://github.com/williamnf) - up201405249@fe.up.pt